 - Confidence/feelings of improved intellect and ability to solve problems.

 Not surprisingly, the desirable effects quickly give way to the undesirable effects of the substance.
-For example, even short-term use can elicit erratic and even violent behavior when taken in large doses. [contact-form-7 id=”27″ title=”Contact form 1″]
+For example, even short-term use can elicit erratic and even violent behavior when taken in large doses.

 The Long Term Effects of Meth

-The long-term methamphetamine abuse has many negative consequences, chief among them being addiction.
+The long-term effects of meth use have many negative consequences, chief among them being addiction.
 Addiction is a chronic disease, characterized by compulsive drug seeking and use and accompanied by functional and molecular changes in the brain.
 Users of meth are highly susceptible to relapse.
 As is the case with many drugs, tolerance to methamphetamine’s pleasurable effects develops when it is used repeatedly.
 Abusers often find themselves needing to take higher doses of the drug, take it more frequently, or change how they take it in an effort to get the desired effect.
 Chronic methamphetamine abusers may develop difficulty feeling any pleasure from any other activity other than use of the drug, fueling further abuse.
 Withdrawal from methamphetamine occurs when a chronic abuser stops taking the drug; symptoms of withdrawal include depression, anxiety, fatigue, and an intense craving for the drug.
 In addition to being addicted to methamphetamine, chronic abusers may exhibit symptoms that can include significant anxiety, confusion, insomnia, mood disturbances, and violent behavior.
 They also may display a number of psychotic features, including paranoia, visual and auditory hallucinations, and delusions (for example, the sensation of insects creeping under the skin).
 Psychotic meth side effects can sometimes last for months or years after a person has quit abusing methamphetamine, and stress has been shown to precipitate spontaneous recurrence of methamphetamine psychosis in formerly psychotic methamphetamine abusers.
 Long-term effects of meth may include:

 - Psychosis, including: